cengzeyuan/TNNLS-FFKSF/README.md

 ## 4. The Codes of Original Models

-Thanks very much for the following implementation:
+Thanks very much for the following implementations:

 [1] HGCN: https://github.com/HazyResearch/hgcn